Nitrofurantoin: Contraindications

 Nitrofurantoin is also contraindicated in babies up to the age of one month, as they have immature enzyme systems in their red blood cells (glutathione instability), so nitrofurantoin must not be used because it can cause haemolytic anaemia.
-For the same reason, nitrofurantoin should not be given to pregnant women after 38 weeks of pregnancy.
 Nitrofurantoin is contraindicated in patients with glucose-6-phosphate dehydrogenase deficiency (G6PD) because of risk of intravascular hemolysis resulting in anemia.

 Adverse effects

-The most common side effects with nitrofurantoin are nausea, headache, and flatulence.
+The most common side effects of nitrofurantoin are nausea, headache, and flatulence.
 Less common adverse events (occurring in less than 1% of those taking the drug) include: